Sherry Fowler Author and writings

 While living abroad with a missionary team in The Netherlands, her heart for internationals and various countries and cultures continued to grow.
 The day came when God made it clear to Sherry that it was time to return to her first home.

 A new chapter of life has brought Sherry the blessing of marriage to her loving husband, David, and a desire to make a godly home.
 With her husband’s support, Sherry is using her gifting of written word to support the vision of Surefooted Ministries.

 The gift of writing

 Sherry Fowler continues to share inspirational writings.
 Her vision stands on the promise of Psalm 84: 5-7.
-That God will use fellowship and connecting with believers to not only mature her walk, but to bring refreshment and blessing to others.
-And through written word, God will manifest what is needed in the reader’s life at that time.
+That God will use fellowship and connecting with believers to not only mature her walk but to bring refreshment and blessing to others.
+And through the written word, God will manifest what is needed in the reader’s life at that time.